Messi Overtakes Pele: 13 Footballers With the Most Free Kick Goals

 Versatile and adept, he was celebrated for his penalty-taking, long-range shots, and commanding free kicks.

-Koeman also holds the record for the most goals scored by a defender in soccer history, a feat so impressive that even midfielders and strikers might aspire to his goal-scoring success.
+Koeman also holds the record for the most goals scored by a defender in soccer history, a feat that even midfielders and strikers would aspire to emulate.

 9. Zico - 62 free kick goals